Stay updated with our latest news and events | Click here to subscribe to our newsletter

 Olha Kulybanych

-Olha Kulybanych-president and founder of UCC Bow Valley, still a newcomer to Canada.
+Olha Kulybanych is the president and founder of UCC Bow Valley, still a newcomer to Canada.

 Joel Christianson

-Joel Christianson – Community Development Officer, Arts, Culture and Status of Women, GOA
+Joel Christianson is a Community Development Officer within the Government of Alberta’s department of Arts, Culture and Status of Women.

 Building Your New Business